Blendify/blender-manual/trunk/blender_docs/manual/animation/shape_keys/shape_keys_panel.rst

    Set the shape keys to *Relative* or *Absolute*.

 Show Only (pin icon)
-   Show the shape of the active shape key in the 3D View.
+   Show the shape of the active shape key without interpolation in the 3D View.
    *Show Only* is enabled while the object is in *Edit Mode*, unless the setting below is enabled.
 Edit Mode
-   Modify the shape key settings while the object is in *Edit Mode*.
+   Modify the shape key while the object is in *Edit Mode*.

 Relative Shape Keys